-- 20. You can add color or pictures into your scores, using various methods.
-Select some music in your score, then type Control-J (Command-J), and color it in anyway you like!
+You can add color or pictures into your scores, using various methods.
+Select some music in your score, then type Control + J (Command + J), and color it in anyway you like!
 There's also the facility to view the tonality of any score by going to View>Note Colors>Pitch Spectrum.
 There's also a plug-in for converting your score to BOOMWHACKERS colors.
 You can insert a picture of anything into your score, as long as it has the "TIFF" file format.
 Sibelius supplies you with lots of pictures already.
-These are inside the folder called "Graphic Files' (not supplied with the demo version of Sibelius).
-Once pictures are on the score, they can be resized (click the handle in the bottom right), moved, or copied in the same way as any other object. - 21.
-You can also export music into a word document really easily by selecting the music first, then typing Alt-G (Option-G).
+These are inside the folder called "Graphic Files" (not supplied with the demo version of Sibelius).
+Once pictures are on the score, they can be resized (click the handle in the bottom right), moved, or copied in the same way as any other object.
+You can also export music as a graphic really easily by selecting the music first, then typing Alt + G (Option + G).
 A dotted box will appear around the notes.
-Copy this to your clipboard (Control-C or Command-C).
-Then launch your word processing program, and simply type Control-V (Command-V) to paste!
-Resize the graphic in word by clicking on it and dragging the bottom right hand corner.
+Copy this to your clipboard (Control + C or Command + C).
+Then launch your word processing program, and simply type Control + V (Command + V) to paste!